 Please submit your solutions to the email address 7ccsmsen at gmail dot com.
 Please submit only one homework per email.
+Work in pairs and submit a single solution!
+CC the email to your partner.
 Please also submit only ASCII text or PDFs (no .docs etc).
 Every solution should be preceded by the corresponding question, like:

-Qn: ...a difficult question from me...
-A: ...an answer from you ...
-Qn+1 ...another difficult question...
-A: ...another brilliant answer from you...
+Qn:...a difficult question from me...A:...an answer from you ...Qn+1...another difficult question...A:...another brilliant answer from you...

 Solutions will only be accepted until 20th December!
-Submit with your partner a single solution!